Last updated: 1:45 pm 19 April 2021

 - Lower Glenelg National Park (Park open, Princess Margaret Rose Cave closed)

-- Port Campbell National Park - 12 Apostles visitor area (Park open, visitor numbers capped at 280 people at any one time.
+- Port Campbell National Park - 12 Apostles visitor area (Park, viewing platforms and visitor kiosk open.
+Visitor numbers on viewing boardwalks may be limited to 280 people at any one time if physical distancing cannot be maintained.
 Expect delays during busy periods)

-- Buchan Caves Reserve (Reserve open, cave tours closed)
+- Buchan Caves Reserve (Reserve open, Royal and Fairy cave tours open with reduced numbers, Federal Cave closed)

 - State Coal Mine (Site open, underground tours closed)